+I/We,

+.
+(Name)

+(NRIC No. /Passport No./ Company Registration No.)

+(Address)

-I/We, (Name) (NRIC No /Passport No ./ Company Re gistration No.) (Address) my/our to be d direct a member/members of THE PLACE HOLDINGS LIMITED (the " Company "), hereby proxy to attend and vote for me/us on my/our behalf, at the Eighteenth Annual (convened and held by way of electronic means on Monday, 29 June 2020 at 3.00 puthe Chairman of the Meeting as my/our proxy to vote for or against, or abstain from AGM as indicated hereunder: General Meeting.m. and at an ng (" AGM ") of y adjournment the Company, thereof.
-I/We No. Resolutions relating to: For Against Abstain 1 Adoption of Directors' Statement and Audited Financial Statements for the financial year ended 31 December 2019, together with the Independent Auditor's Report thereon 2 Re-election of Mr Er Kwong Wah as a Director 3 Re-election of Mr Sun Quan as a Director 4 Approval of the payment of Directors' fees of S\$170,000 for the financial year ended 31 December 2019 5 Authority for Directors to allot and issue new shares pursuant to Section 161 of the Companies Act, Cap.
-50 and the listing rules of the SGX-ST 6 Authority to grant and allot and/or issue award shares pursuant to the Performance Share Scheme 7 Approval for the participation by Mr Sun Quan in the Performance Share Scheme tick (√) number the "Abs directed appoint will be conducted by poll.
-If you wish the Chairman of the Meeting as your proxy to cast all your vote within the relevant box provided.
-Alternatively, if you wish to exercise your votes both "For" and "Again of shares in the boxes provided.
-If you wish the Chairman of the Meeting as your proxy to abstain fron stain" box provided in respect of that resolution.
-Alternatively, please insert the relevant number of shar to abstain from voting in the "Abstain" box provided in respect of that resolution.
-In the absence of ment of the Chairman of the Meeting as your proxy for that resolution will be treated as invalid. thisday of st " the relevant roll of the reservant roll of the reservant res esolution, please in elevant resolution, p man of the Meeting nsert the relevant please tick (\checkmark) in g as your proxy is บลเซน - TΔI NIIMRFI R OF SHARES I HELD IN: CDP Register Register of N Cianati ure(s) of Member(s) or Common Seal ,
+being a member/members of THE PLACE HOLDINGS LIMITED (the "Company"), hereby appoint the Chairman of the Meeting as my/our proxy to attend and vote for me/us on my/our behalf, at the Eighteenth Annual General Meeting ("AGM") of the Company, to be convened and held by way of electronic means on Monday, 29 June 2020 at 3.00 p.m. and at any adjournment thereof.
+I/We direct the Chairman of the Meeting as my/our proxy to vote for or against, or abstain from voting on, the Resolutions to be proposed at the AGM as indicated hereunder:

+No. Resolutions relating to: For Against Abstain 1 Adoption of Directors' Statement and Audited Financial Statements for the financial year ended 31 December 2019, together with the Independent Auditor's Report thereon 2 Re-election of Mr Er Kwong Wah as a Director 3 Re-election of Mr Sun Quan as a Director 4 Approval of the payment of Directors' fees of S\$170,000 for the financial year ended 31 December 2019 5 Authority for Directors to allot and issue new shares pursuant to Section 161 of the Companies Act, Cap.
+50 and the listing rules of the SGX-ST 6 Authority to grant and allot and/or issue award shares pursuant to the Performance Share Scheme 7 Approval for the participation by Mr Sun Quan in the Performance Share Scheme

+Voting will be conducted by poll.
+If you wish the Chairman of the Meeting as your proxy to cast all your votes "For" or "Against" the relevant resolution, please tick (\checkmark) within the relevant box provided.
+Alternatively, if you wish to exercise your votes both "For" and "Against" the relevant resolution, please insert the relevant number of shares in the boxes provided.
+If you wish the Chairman of the Meeting as your proxy to abstain from voting on the relevant resolution, please tick (\checkmark) in the "Abstain" box provided in respect of that resolution.
+Alternatively, please insert the relevant number of shares that the Chairman of the Meeting as your proxy is directed to abstain from voting in the "Abstain" box provided in respect of that resolution.
+In the absence of specific directions in respect of a resolution, the appointment of the Chairman of the Meeting as your proxy for that resolution will be treated as invalid.

+Dated this day of 2020

+TOTAL NUMBER OF SHARES HELD IN:

+(a) CDP Register

+(b) Register of Members

+Signature(s) of Member(s) or Common Seal IMPORTANT: PLEASE READ NOTES OVERLEAF